jku-lit-scsl/ecs-demo/README.md

 - update `config/config.py` with IPs of own machine + the server/client IPs
 - start project running the virtual environment (printed out by the script) with the `main.py` file as root

+Note:
+For convenience in setting up the evaluation some additional commands are contained in the `setup.py` file (e.g., setting the timezone to central Europe etc.).
+Before executing the script, check out what it does.

 ## Contact

 For any questions, feedback, or inquiries related to the paper or this repository, feel free to contact the authors directly.